This article discusses integrating Egnyte and Google Cloud to deploy a hybrid cloud and on-premises model.

 Egnyte delivers EFSS services that anticipate IT and business needs, so users can easily, securely, and intelligently access and share files stored on premises and in Cloud Storage.
 Egnyte provides unparalleled flexibility, unified visibility, and centralized control over data to facilitate collaboration and to optimize legacy and future infrastructure investments.
 Egnyte Connect also works with G Suite.

-Integrating GCP with Egnyte Connect
+Integrating Google Cloud with Egnyte Connect

 Enterprise organizations often need to collaborate on large files, such as videos, construction blueprints, or medical imagery.
 Storing these file types in the cloud might result in undesirable latency using a pure cloud-based storage approach, and potentially business disruption if internet connectivity is lost.
 The problem is compounded for geographically dispersed organizations, where some locations might have an unreliable or narrow pipe to the cloud.